tetracorp/dungeons-of-avalon/docs/_posts/2019-06-19-dungeon-format.md

 empty squares.

 $10: Start point
-: Determines the square where the party will start if they enter this from a city.
+: Determines the square where the party will start if they enter this level from a city, or where they will respawn after falling down a pit in DoA2.
 Subtype determines which city:
 * 00: H'Khan (DoA1) / Isla (DoA2)
 * 01: Ghale (DoA1)
 * 1f: Tower of Roa (DoA2)
-Additionally, the start point tile is used to determine where the party respawns if they fall down a pit in DoA2.

 $11: Rest point
 : A square with a "C" where the party can camp and rest safely.